 How does a restaurant obtain a

 The licensee would need to locate a manufacturer.
-The manufacturer would use the same process as they would with any other label: Obtain approval from the Federal Alcohol Firearms Tobacco Department and then submit the ATF approval with a copy of the label to the ABC prior to bottling.
+The manufacturer would use the same process as they would with any other label: Obtain approval from the Alcohol and Tobacco Tax and Trade Bureau (TTB) and then submit the TTB approval with a copy of the label to the ABC prior to bottling.
 If wine or spirits is being labeled the label would also have to contain all information required under K.A.R.14-6-3.
 If beer is being labeled, the label would also have to contain all information required in K.A.R.
 14-6-4.

 May an officer in an A Club have

 a beneficial interest in a B Club or Drinking Establishment?

 Yes; however, as with any alcoholic liquor that is brought on the licensed premise and not purchased there, the member must remove the bottle when the member leaves.